ornl-sava/nv/paper/design.md

 #### Use Case
-The primary goal of the system
+The primary goal of nv is to support sysadmins in identifying and analyzing vulnerabilities in their network, information which they may then use to better prioritize their (often) limited resources.

-The main questions sysadmins are able to answer with nv are as follows:
+Specifically, the main questions nv seeks to answer are as follows:

--
+- What vulnerabilities are most common across the network?
--
+- What machines or groups have the most severe vulnerabilities?
--
+- Are critical machines are vulnerable?

 #### Visualization and Interaction
 Nv consists of multiple coordinated views including a treemap, several histograms, and a detail-information area showing information on the selected Nessus id.
 Each of these are designed to support a specific aspect of the vulnerability analysis workflow